MicrosoftDocs/SupportArticles-docs/support/dynamics-365/supply-chain/costing/function-gaps-storage-reports.md

 ---
 title: Functional gaps between inventory value/aging reports and their storage versions
-description: Functional gaps between inventory value/aging reports and their storage versions
+description: Introduces the functional gaps between the non-storage versions of the reports (Inventory value storage report and Inventory aging report storage report) and their storage versions.
 author: JennySong-SH
 ms.date: 05/31/2021
 ms.topic: troubleshooting